Dieser Artikel ist auch verfügbar auf: Deutsch

 Accommodation in Chiang Mai – our hotel tip

-The T-Heritage Hotel is located in the heart of Chiang Mai, more specifically in the Old Town.
-From there you can explore the area wonderfully.
-Particularly noteworthy is the decor of the rooms in the traditional, but still kind of modern style.
-We are sure that you will feel comfortable in this small oasis in the middle of the city.
+The T-Heritage Hotel is located in the heart of Chiang Mai, specifically in the Old City.
+From there, you can easily explore the surrounding area.
+For example, the famous Wat Chedi Luang temple is just 200 meters away.
+The rooms stand out with their traditional yet modern decor.
+We’re sure that you’ll feel right at home in this little oasis in the middle of the city.

 1. Visit the temples of Chiang Mai